dphilipson/typescript-fsa-reducers/README.md

     .case(setIsFrozen, setIsFrozenHandler);
 ```

-### `upcastingReducer()`
+#### `upcastingReducer()`

-Starts a reducer builder-chain which produces a reducer whose return type is a supertype of the
+Starts a builder-chain which produces a "reducer" whose return type is a supertype of the input
-input state.
-This is most useful for handling a state which may be in one of several "modes", each
+state.
+This is most useful for handling a state which may be in one of several "modes", each of
-of which responds differently to actions and can transition to the other modes.
+which responds differently to actions and can transition to the other modes.
 Many programs will
 not have a use for this.

+Note that the function produced is technically not a reducer because the initial and updated
+states are different type.

 Example usage:
 ``` javascript